 Bryan Place is a neighborhood in Old East Dallas, Texas (USA).
 It is east of the Arts District of downtown and the State Thomas neighborhood, north of Deep Ellum, south of Cityplace, and west of Munger Place.
 This part of the city is surrounded by skyscrapers, giving it a uniquely stylish look.
 This neighborhood actually has an Association that takes care of sanity and other issues related to the comfort of the safety of its residents.

-The rental cost in Bryan Place is 90.3% higher than other parts of Texas and that means a lot of ROI if you own a house there.
-According to Realtor.com, the median list price of homes in Bryan Place was $407K in December 2020, trending down -9.3% year-over-year.
-The median listing price per square foot was $219.
-This shows that this neighborhood is cooling off due to the pandemic and buyers can take advantage of the falling prices.
-Buyers have more homes to choose from, which increases the odds that a buyer will find their perfect home.
+The rental cost in Bryan Place is 90.3% higher than in other parts of Texas and that means a lot of ROI if you own a house there.
+According to Realtor.com, the median list price of homes in Bryan Place was $430K in March 2022, trending up 59.3% year-over-year.
+The median listing price per square foot was $248.
+This shows that this neighborhood is a hot seller's market, which means that there are more people looking to buy than there are homes available.
+The total sales to total listings ratio is above 0.2, which tends to favor sellers.

 6. Allen, Dallas, TX

 Allen is a city in Collin County, Texas, a northern suburb of Dallas.
 Allen has plenty of restaurants, shopping, and great schools, including Lovejoy High School and Allen High School.
 The famous Allen Event Center brings sporting, events, concerts, and live performances.
-On Realtor.com, the median list price of homes in Allen, TX was $365K in December 2020, trending down -6.3% year-over-year.
-The median listing price per square foot was $154.
-Again, this is a perfect time to invest in this neighborhood as homes are selling below their list prices.
+On Realtor.com, the median list price of homes in Allen, TX was $460K in March 2022, trending up 16.5% year-over-year.
+The median listing price per square foot was $161.
+On average, homes in Allen, TX sell after 33 days on the market.
+The trend for median days on market in Allen, TX has gone down since last month, and slightly down since last year.

 7. Campbell Green, Dallas, TX